irani-crawler/iran-financial-data/README.md

-Below is an example README file in Markdown format for the project:

----

 # PriceScraper

 PriceScraper is a Python tool designed to scrape pricing data from [tgju.org](https://www.tgju.org/) at scheduled intervals.
 The tool collects several market indicators such as stock, gold prices, coin values, dollars, Brent Oil, tether, and Bitcoin.
 The scraped data is saved into a CSV file for later analysis.
 The tool uses threading to run the scraping process without blocking the main program.